 Instead of serving the pasta and the sauce separately (sauce poured over the pasta), you should take the pasta out of the water just before it’s al dente and put it in the sauce to finish cooking.
 By doing this, you’re allowing the starch on the pasta to thicken the sauce and help it coat the pasta.

 Over the course of a few minutes, you should notice that the consistency gets better and becomes more like the pasta sauce you expect.
+Read more about cooking pasta in the sauce.

-Add Starchy Pasta Water To The Sauce
+Add Starchy Pasta Water To The Watery Tomato Sauce

 Following on from the previous method, you can get even better results by simply using some of the pasta water.
 Since the pasta has been cooked in it, there will be a lot of starch released into the water, making it very good for thickening watery sauces.